Cooperation in international taxation

-In EU Finland participates in the preparation of, i.a. directives, regulations, conclusions and recommendations as well as in the handling of cases in European Union Court of Justice.
-In OECD Finland participates in the work of Committee of Financial Affairs (CFA) and its subgroups.
-The agenda covers, among other items, updating of OECD's Model Tax Convention and Transfer Pricing Guidelines.
-United Nations publishes its own model tax agreement and transfer pricing guidelines.
-Their preparation takes into account the perspetive of developing countries.
+As a member of the EU, Finland contributes to the preparatory work on, for example, directives, regulations, conclusions and recommendations, and is involved in the handling of cases in the Court of Justice of the European Union.
+In the OECD, Finland participates in the work of the Committee on Fiscal Affairs (CFA) and its subgroups.
+Matters covered include the updating of the OECD's model tax convention and its transfer pricing guidelines.
+The United Nations publishes its own model tax agreement and transfer pricing guidelines, and these also take into account the perspective of developing countries.

-Ministry of Finance co-operates in international income tax affairs with other ministries and administration, such as Tax Administration and law courts.
-The co-operation includes guidance given to the administration under Ministry of Finance.
-Moreover, the Ministry of Finance asks for interest groups' comments on Governments proposals to the Parliament and other Government's projects, and also gives comments on matters handled by other ministries, administrative law courts and Tax Administration.
+The Ministry of Finance also cooperates in international income tax affairs with other ministries, authorities and bodies in Finland, such as the Finnish Tax Administration and the courts.
+In addition, the Ministry of Finance requests comments from stakeholders at the consultation stage on Government proposals to Parliament and on other projects, and also itself provides comments on matters handled by other ministries, the administrative courts and the Finnish Tax Administration.

-The Ministry's Tax Department runs the Group of Co-operation on International Tax Matters.
-The purpose of the group is to give to the Ministry comments on double taxation agreements and other international tax matters.
-The group can also make proposals concerning reforms of double taxation agreements.
-Besides Ministry of Finance and Tax Administration, the members of the group represent interest groups, Ministry for Foreign Affairs and Ministry of Employment and Economy.
+The Ministry's Tax Department runs a working group on international tax affairs.
+The purpose of the group is to provide opinions to the Ministry on tax treaties and other international tax matters.
+The group can also make proposals concerning the renewal of tax treaties.
+Besides the Ministry of Finance and the Finnish Tax Administration, the members of the group include interest groups, the Ministry of Economic Affairs and Employment and the Ministry for Foreign Affairs.